devendrn/simple-8051asm/README.md

 ```

 ## Limits
+

-There are some constraints to how this program works and it is not production ready.
+There are some constraints to how this program works, and it is not production ready.
 Use the output hex files at your own risk.
- - Labels longer than 16 charactors are not allowed
+ - Labels longer than 16 characters are not allowed.
- - Max number of allowed labels is 512
+ - Max number of allowed labels is 512.
- - Can only assemble 2kb
+ - Can only assemble 2kb.

 ### To-do: